What exactly is technical debt and how can we reduce technical debt? And how can it be managed easily and efficiently?

 Today, with so much emphasis on deadlines and other business pressures, many development teams are forced into looking for a code shortcut, which leads to greater and greater debt.
 By taking a technological approach and using software like Sider Scan, your team has the chance to move quickly and still create quality code.

-With Sider Scan, you can easily find duplicate blocks of code and then group these duplicates together.
+With Sider Scan, an advanced duplicate code detection tool, you can easily find duplicate blocks of code and then group these duplicates together.
 Once you have your pairs of duplicates, Sider Scan will create a diff library and begin pattern analyses to discover where any bugs or problems may exist.
 Once this list of bugs is created, Sider Scan then presents detail and suggestions to you for your review.
 Sider Scan will find inconsistent string patterns, number sequences, and much more.

 Just like traditional debt, technical debt is often unavoidable.
 In order to meet predictable release schedules and other business needs, a technical shortcut must occasionally be taken.
 But, at the same time, organizations cannot ignore the warning signs of debt nor its adverse effects.
 Technical debt must be paid down before it becomes unmanageable.